Introduction:

 Shrimp species:

-A smaller species, the pink shrimp, is characterized by its pinkish color and delicate flavor.
+A smaller species, the pink shrimp is characterized by its rosy color and delicate flavor.
 Often used in salads, pasta or as a flavoring addition to soups, pink shrimp are a versatile choice for seafood lovers.

 Aquatics of the Caspian Sea:

-- Carp, a fish with a different frame
+- Carp, a fish with a different shape

-Carp, which is a spindle-shaped and wide fish, is caught from the marshes around the Caspian Sea.
+Carp, a broad, spindle-shaped fish, is caught from the marshes around the Caspian Sea.
 The maximum length of this fish reaches one meter and it is covered with large yellow scales.
-Also, because it lives in the marsh, it must be completely cleaned and its body odor removed before cooking. - Mullet, special for vegetable pilaf
+Also, because it lives in the marsh, it must be completely cleaned and its body odor removed before cooking. - Mullet, special for Sabzi Polo

-Mullet is another type of fish from the north of the country, which is mostly consumed in smoked form and with vegetable pilaf.
+Mullet is another type of fish from the north of the country that is mostly smoked and eaten with Sabzi Polo.
 The cylindrical body of this fish is very long and covered with large scales.
-Proper consumption of northern mullet can help improve heart diseases, depression, insomnia, Alzheimer’s, cancer, etc. - Starry sturgeon, the most delicious boneless fish in the north
+Proper consumption of northern mullet can help improve heart diseases, depression, insomnia, Alzheimer’s, cancer, etc. - Ozonbrunn, the most delicious boneless fish in the North

-Ozonbron is the name of another North Sea fish that is mostly caught because of its caviar.
+Ozonbrunn is the name of another fish from the North Sea that is mostly caught for its caviar.
 Of course, its internal meat is completely white and consistent and has a delicious taste.
-This type of fish and its caviar provide nutrients the body needs and prevent diseases such as cancer, stroke, iron deficiency, etc. It is better to fully flavor the starry sturgeon and eat it grilled. - Koli white fish, the most famous aquatic fish in the north
+This type of fish and its caviar provide nutrients the body needs and prevent diseases such as cancer, stroke, iron deficiency, etc. It is better to fully flavor the starry sturgeon and eat it grilled. - Gypsy whitefish, the most famous aquatic animal in the north

-Trout, which is one of the tastiest fish in the north, is found in two varieties, red spot and rainbow, both of which have a unique taste and are rich in protein and nutrients for the body’s health.
+Trout, one of the most delicious fish in the north, is found in two types: red and rainbow trout, both of which have a unique taste and are rich in protein and nutrients for the body’s health.
 This fish has razor blades, but most of them can be removed when cutting.
 Also, if it is seasoned with salt, pepper, and lemon and grilled, it will be much more delicious.

 International types of fish and shrimp: